1089 (number)

-1089 is the integer after 1088 and before 1090.
+1089 is the integer and natural number following 1088 and preceding 1090.

+In mathematics

 It is a square number (33 squared), a nonagonal number, a 32-gonal number, a 364-gonal number, and a centered octagonal number.
+1089 is the first nontrivial decimal reverse-divisible number: multiplying 1089 by 9 gives 9801, the reversal of its digits.

-1089 is the first reverse-divisible number.
-The next is 2178 (= 1089 × 2 = 8712/4), and they are the only four-digit numbers that divide their reverse.
+The next is 2178 (= 1089 × 2 = 8712/4), and they are the only four-digit numbers (disregarding palindromes) that divide their reverse.

 In magic

 1089 is widely used in magic tricks because it can be "produced" from any two three-digit numbers.
 This allows it to be used as the basis for a Magician's Choice.
 For instance, one variation of the book test starts by having the spectator choose any two suitable numbers and then apply some basic maths to produce a single four-digit number.
 That number is always 1089.
 The spectator is then asked to turn to page 108 of a book and read the 9th word, which the magician has memorized.
 To the audience it looks like the number is random, but through manipulation, the result is always the same.

 In base 10, the following steps always yield 1089: